Booth notebook

 Why it fits

-I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) stays related to My Girl Josephine by Fats Domino off Greatest Hits: Walking To New Orleans (2007) through pop, rock, alternatif et indé, but changes the pocket enough to matter.
+I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) stays related to Rock a My Soul by Pixies off Pixies (2002) through pop, rock, alternatif et indé, but changes the pocket enough to matter.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves Maria (You Were The Only One) (Single Version) by Michael Jackson off Got To Be There (1972) a clean lane instead of boxing the handoff in.
+It leaves New York Kiss (Home Demo) by Spoon off They Want My Soul (2024) a clean lane instead of boxing the handoff in.

 Track context